GregBuck/bbresearch_web/content/post/2020-06-26-projections.md

 thumbnail: ''
 ---

 Things are a bit sluggish at this point with Nushagak shouldering the load at this point but the 300+ Pt Moller index that Scott highlighted the other day means that things should dramatically ramp up in ~5 days or so.
 Hopefully the eastside will get a reasonable chunk of those fish.
-So far I see three narratives around the 2021 run:
+So far I see a couple of narratives forming around the 2021 run:

-1. Epic Nushagak River run
+1. Epic Nushagak River run (new for this year)

 2. Outsized age 1.2 returns (same as last year)

 3. Small fish (same as last year)

+(7/9/21 update)
+4. a return to more normal run timing (?)

 [Ugashik](https://rpubs.com/gbbuck/785806)